-As a Networking company in Kenya, we believe businesses in the service sector should cater to every client’s communication preference.
+As a Network infrastructure installer company in Kenya, we believe businesses in the service sector should cater to every client’s communication preference.
 In as much as most clients prefer voice calls, a huge chunk of the young clientele base would actually prefer communicating via text messages.
 Therefore, companies in the service sector such as banks, hotels, and restaurants should have in place a telephony infrastructure that supports communication for different platforms.

 Thus, the VoIP phone system should not only support incoming and outgoing calls.
 But the telephony system should also have a facility for receiving and sending text messages to customers.
 The TG400 gateway is the right device for those looking for a VoIP telephony solution suitable for both voice calls as well as SMS communication.